 Did you know?

-Making the effort to ask a recovering worker about their wellbeing and wishing them a speedy recovery (within the first 48 hours), builds trust and can see a 400 per cent increase on return to work outcomes.
+Making the effort to ask a recovering worker about their wellbeing and wishing them a speedy recovery (within the first 48 hours), builds trust and can result in return to work outcomes.

 Make contact within the first 48 hours